SS Okanagan: Service

-Murder
+Murder on the SS Okanagan

 Constable Aston of Penticton was shot and killed on the SS Okanagan in 1912.
 The case began when Walter Poelke, going under the name of Walter Byde James, held up a store in a small community named Okanagan Mission.
 There were only $15 in the store at the time, with which he fled to the city of Penticton, two days to the south on foot, meeting up with an accomplice named Frank Wilson on the way.
 They were arrested in a hotel by Chief Roche and Constable Aston, who found and confiscated several weapons and 200 rounds of ammunition on James.
 James and Wilson were put on the SS Okanagan to be transported to Kelowna, escorted by Constable Aston.
 However, the police had not found a pistol during the initial search, with which James shot Constable Aston before Okanagan arrived at Peachland.
 James and Wilson escaped by getting off the ship at Peachland.
 When Constable Aston and the escape were discovered, 200 armed men from all over the valley hunted for them until two special constables found and arrested them at Wilson's Landing, a community north of Kelowna.
 They were put under heavy guard and Okanagan took them to jail in Kelowna, where they were later transferred to jail in Kamloops and tried for the murder of Constable Aston.
 Wilson claimed to be an unwilling partner in the affair and turned King's Evidence.
 James' trial was held on May 12, 1912, in Vernon, where the jury found him guilty of "a most cold-blooded and atrocious murder."
 On Friday, August 9, 1912, Walter James Poelke, 24 years of age, was hanged at Kamloops for the willful murder of Constable G. H. Aston.

 Retirement and restoration

 The steamboat era came to a close in the 1930s–1940s due to technological advancement and other forms of transportation.
 With the construction of highways and railways, passenger service by boat was no longer needed and Okanagan spent her last years transporting freight and pushing barges.

 She was retired in 1934 and sold in 1938 to be dismantled for scrap and spare parts.
-However, the SS Sicamous Restoration Society, a "charity...dedicated to protecting the Marine Heritage of the Okanagan," found her Stern Saloon being used as a beach hut and moved it to the SS Sicamous Heritage Park in Penticton in 2002 to undergo restoration.
+However, the SS Sicamous Restoration Society, a "charity...dedicated to protecting the Marine Heritage of the Okanagan," found her stern saloon being used as a beach hut and moved it to the SS Sicamous Heritage Park in Penticton in 2002 to undergo restoration.
+The SS Okanagan stern saloon has been open to the public seasonally as a free museum display since 2025.
 Also in the park are the SS Sicamous, SS Naramata, and Canadian National Tug #6.